Terms and Conditions

 - “Agreement” - the agreement between Safehosts and the Client for the provision of Services formed by these Terms, any product specific terms and conditions and the Order Confirmation(s)

-- “Ancillary Systems” - any Software and/or Equipment
+- “Ancillary Systems” - any storage and/or Equipment

 - “Associated Company” - in respect of either party, a subsidiary or holding company of that party or any subsidiary of such holding company and the terms “subsidiary” and “holding company” will have the meanings given to them by section 1159 of the Companies Act 2006.